cheatcodemedia/BuycraftX/README.md

 This fork adds the ability to change how the GUI displays items in the `/buy` menu.
 To change how an item is displayed, you can add the following to config.yml

+**This fork only modifies the Bukkit version of BuycraftX.
+BungeeCord, Nukkit, Sponge & Velocity are not touched.**

 All properties of a display are optional.
 ```yml
 display: